Equivariant Algebraic Cobordism and Equivariant Formal Group Laws: Introduction

 \section{Introduction}

 In their paper \cite{universal alg cobor}, M.~Levine and F.~Morel define an algebraic cobordism theory $\Omega(-)$, which is an analogue of the complex cobordism theory, in spite of the absence of notion of boundary in algebraic geometry.
 Roughly speaking, if $X$ is a separated scheme of finite type over the ground field $k$, then we consider elements of the form $(f : Y \to X, \L_1, \ldots, \L_r)$ where $f$ is \proj, $Y$ is an irreducible \sm\ variety over $k$ and $\L_i$ are invertible sheaves over $Y$ (the order of $\L_i$ does not matter and $r$ can be zero).
 There is a natural notion of isomorphism of elements of this form.
 Denote the free abelian group generated by isomorphism classes of such elements by $Z(X)$.
 Let $\underline{\Omega}(X)$ be the quotient of $Z(X)$ by the subgroup corresponding to imposing the \textbf{(Dim)} and \textbf{(Sect)} axioms (following the notations in \cite{universal alg cobor}).
+In a nutshell, axiom \textbf{(Dim)} kills all elements of the form $(\id_Y, \L_1, \ldots, \L_n)$ whenever $n > \dim Y$ and axiom \textbf{(Sect)} equalizes the elements $(\id_Y, \L)$ and $(D \embed Y)$ if $D$ is a smooth divisor on $Y$ such that $\L \cong \O_Y(D)$.
 The algebraic cobordism group $\Omega(X)$ is then defined to be the quotient of $\lazard \otimes_{\Z} \underline{\Omega}(X)$, where $\lazard$ is the Lazard ring, by the $\lazard$-submodule corresponding to imposing the formal group law \textbf{(FGL)}.

 This cobordism theory satisfies a number of basic properties and some more advanced properties like the localization property and the homotopy invariance property.
 Moreover, the cobordism ring $\Omega(\pt)$ is isomorphic to the Lazard ring $\lazard$ when the characteristic of $k$ is 0, which is what we expect from the complex cobordism theory (see Corollary 1.2.11 and Theorem 4.3.7 in \cite{universal alg cobor}).